auth0/docs/articles/quickstart/spa/_includes/_getting_started.md

 This guide walks you through setting up authentication and authorization in your ${library} apps with Auth0.

-If you are new to Auth0 please check our [Auth0 Overview](https://auth0.com/docs/overview).

-If you want to have a complete picture of Authentication and Authorization for Single Page Applications, you can read about it [here](https://auth0.com/docs/architecture-scenarios/application/spa-api).
+If you are new to Auth0 we suggest you check our [Overview](https://auth0.com/docs/overview).
+For a complete picture of authentication and authorization for all Single Page Applications, check our [SPA + API](https://auth0.com/docs/architecture-scenarios/application/spa-api) documentation.

-If you are interested in a deeper undertanding of the OAuth flows that are used by Single Page Applications, read about the [Implicit Grant Flow](https://auth0.com/docs/api-auth/tutorials/implicit-grant)
+Auth0 uses OAuth.
+In case you are interested in a deeper understanding of the OAuth flows used by Single Page Applications, read about the [Implicit Grant Flow](https://auth0.com/docs/api-auth/tutorials/implicit-grant)

 <%= include('../../../_includes/_new_app') %>